krevanth/ZAP/README.md

 set.
 It is equipped with ARMv4 compatible split writeback caches and memory management capabilities.
 The processor core uses a 10 stage pipeline.

+Note that ARM GCC is included in the repository in the *sw* directory.
+The makefile will extract the GCC compiler into the object folder.

 ### Current Status

 Experimental.